Karawalaya/MAD-2018-G3-07/README.md

-# Mobile Application Customer Web Portal for a Bank
+# Android based Mobile Application Customer Web Portal for a Bank

 # Project Name :
     Mobile Application Customer Web Portal for a Bank